talonmd/talondurrant/README.md

 ## What am I currently working on?

-I am currently working on getting a firm grasp of AWS, Docker + Kubernetes, and React Native.
-In addition, my projects I am working on are Avarice Sheets (already listed above), and AvariceGame.com, which is in the very beginnings of development with NextJS.
+The projects I am working on are Avarice Sheets (already listed above), and AvariceGame.com, which is in the very beginnings of development with NextJS and Netlify CMS.

 AvariceGame.com ([repo](https://github.com/avaricegame/avarice-website), [live](https://avarice-website.netlify.app/)) (just getting started with this one, so it isn't that impressive or done yet)